Activists urge Biden to push for intellectual property waiver for COVID-19 vaccines

 Ending the ministerial meeting without a waiver agreement would be entirely unacceptable," the groups said.
 They said drugmakers were using their intellectual property rights to segment global markets instead of maximizing the scale of generic production.

-They said a separate effort to issue a "declaration on trade and health" led by David Walker, the New Zealand envoy to the WTO, would "further undermine the WTO's relevance and legitimacy" in the absence of a meaningful property rights waiver.
+U.S officials oppose a separate effort to issue a "declaration on trade and health" led by David Walker, the New Zealand envoy to the WTO, according to a Geneva trade delegate and a second source briefed on the matter.

+In their letter, the groups said the declaration, if passed without a meaningful intellectual property rights waiver, would "further undermine the WTO's relevance and legitimacy."

 COVID-19 Global Tracker https://tmsnrt.rs/2FThSv7.